 R licence - full rider's licence, can ride any bike (must have held an R-Date licence for at least 12 months).

 If you hold a learner's permit for a motorcycle and do not hold a P2 or full licence for another class of vehicle, you must not ride between midnight and 5AM unless a Qualified Supervising Driver is present or you have an exemption.
-For motorcycle riders, a Qualified Supervising Rider is a pillion passenger that holds an unconditional motorcycle licence for the preceding two years.

 The Rider Safe Course

 This course is delivered in two half-day sessions (session A and B over two days).

 In Session A you will learn basic motorcycle control skills including riding in a straight line, basic braking, cornering, gear shifting and some bike control theory.